 Procedure to be an external user

 Only registered users will get access to the nonpublic datasets.
 People interested in nonpublic datasets can become external users of the database.
 Registration as an external user is valid for one year and can be renewed.
-More details can be found in the workflow to become a user and access data in the data base.
+More details can be found in the workflow to become a user.

 and create a new account.
 In registering, the applicant needs to fill out a request form stating the personal information.

-To complete registration, applicants have to accept the Appendix to the Jena Experiment Data sharing and Publication policy.
+- accept and sign the Appendix to the Jena Experiment Data sharing and Publication policy.

-After registering in the database and signing the Appendix, the applicant needs to send a signed copy of the Appendix to the data management team via email and state the detailed intention of the usage of the datasets in the database.
+- send a signed copy of the Appendix and Project Proposal to the data management team via email and state the detailed intention of the usage of the datasets in the database in the email.

 Registration as an external user can only be denied in exceptional cases, such as previous data abuse etc.

 After registration, a data request can be sent to the data contact person through the database.
 The applicant and data creators must come to an agreement for how the data are used for data to be made available.
 The data use and publication policy of the JE applies.
 Briefly, an agreement has to be obtained on how the data are used, and how data creators are involved in the analysis and the paper writing.

 After decision, the data contact person will reject/accept the data request.
 As a rule, access should be granted.
 It can be denied, if the use of the data interferes with planned analyses by the data creators.

 General publication rules